Antibiotics – Necessary but Overused

 Natural ways are available for prevention and even treatment during a period where your immune system may need some support.

-- Probiotics are organisms that are thought to restore the balance of bacteria and they help your body produce vitamins, absorb minerals and aid in the elimination of toxins.
+- Probiotics are organisms that restore the balance of bacteria and they help your body produce vitamins, absorb minerals and aid in the elimination of toxins.

 - Lifestyle factors may also play a role with a vulnerable gut.

 - Reduce processed foods and refined foods.

 - Click the link to see Dr. Sheehan’s favorites